graphql/graphiql/packages/graphiql/README.md

 - `defaultQuery`: an optional GraphQL string to use when no query is provided and no stored query exists from a previous session.
 If `undefined` is provided, GraphiQL will use its own default query.

 - `defaultVariableEditorOpen`: an optional boolean that sets whether or not to show the variables pane on startup.
+If not defined, it will be based off whether or not variables are present. (**deprecated** in favor of `defaultSecondaryEditorOpen`)

-If not defined, it will be based off whether or not variables are present.
+- `defaultSecondaryEditorOpen`: an optional boolean that sets whether or not to show the variables/headers pane on startup.
+If not defined, it will be based off whether or not variables and/or headers are present.

 - `onEditQuery`: an optional function which will be called when the Query editor changes.
 The argument to the function will be the query string.

 - `onEditVariables`: an optional function which will be called when the Query variable editor changes.
 The argument to the function will be the variables string.

+- `onEditHeaders`: an optional function which will be called when the request headers editor changes.
+The argument to the function will be the headers string.

 - `onEditOperationName`: an optional function which will be called when the operation name to be executed changes.